at Patuxent Nursery

 Annuals By Season

-We Only Stock In Season Annuals.
+We only stock in-season annuals.
 Please call our customer service team if there is something specific you are looking for and we will see what we can source for you.
 Otherwise, come visit our nursery in Bowie, Maryland to see what we currently have in stock!

-Currently In Season: Summer Annuals
+Currently In Season: Winter Annuals

 An Annual is a plant that completes its life cycle in a single growing season.
 Compared to perennials, which can come back year after year but are often slow growing, annuals are fast growing, which means you won’t have to wait long to see some bright color in your garden!
 While some are tender annuals, meaning they don’t enjoy cooler temperatures, others are hardy annuals and can thrive throughout the colder months.